 - Do you or your children struggle to summarize or remember what you have read?

 When you see your specialist, he or she will observe you or your family members, interview you about reading experiences in the home, make assessments based on written instructions, and otherwise test your child’s phonological awareness.
+Obviously, there are many different signs that may indicate a reading disorder, so it is important to see a specialist for an accurate assessment.

 How Are Reading Disorders Treated?

 If you or your loved ones have a reading learning disorder, your specialist will create a targeted treatment based on your specific disorder.
 These treatments include practice and other strategies that strengthen the affected person’s weakest language skills.
+Your specialist may also champion various academic accommodations if you or your loved one is a student.

 To learn more about your reading learning disorder, contact NeuroHealth at (847) 7549343.